 - AnaGain™, which is based on organic pea sprouts.
 In a clinical study, AnaGain™ increased hair growth by 78% in just 3 months.

-To take advantage of these hair thinning treatments, look for products that include RootBioTec™ HW and AnaGain™ on their ingredient lists!
+To take advantage of these hair thinning treatments, look for products, such as hair growth serums, that include RootBioTec™ HW and AnaGain™ on their ingredient lists!

 What is the Difference Between Female Hair Thinning and Hair Breakage?